PythonicMind2/PythonicMind2/README.md

 ## About

-I'm an AI engineer working at TarsLab on real-world automation — the kind that removes work people actually hate doing.
+I'm an AI engineer working on real-world automation, the kind that removes work people actually hate doing.
 Outside of that, I founded Ascnd AI to help businesses grow by automating their slow, manual processes.
 I also mentor students in Python and AI, and I'm a Gemini Student Ambassador.
 I like building things that ship, not just prototypes that look good in demos.

 ---